declark1/danclark.io/content/blog/announcing-mocktail.md

     // Create a mock set
     let mut mocks = MockSet::new();

-    // Build a mock that returns a "hello world!" response
+    // Build a mock that returns "hello world!" to
-    // to POST requests to /hello with the text "world"
+    // POST requests to /hello with the text "world"
-    // in the body.
+    // in the body
     mocks.mock(|when, then| {
         when.post()
             .path("/hello")